feargalr/TaxSEA/README.md

 # TaxSEA: Taxon Set Enrichment Analysis

-TaxSEA is an R package designed to enable rapid interpretation of differential analysis output or correlation analysis output.
+TaxSEA is an R package designed to enable rapid interpretation of differential abundance analysis output or correlation analysis output.
 TaxSEA takes as input a vector of genus or species names and a rank.
 For example log2 fold changes, or Spearman's rho.
 TaxSEA then uses a Kolmogorov-Smirnov test to identify if a particular group of species